Boscloner Classic Board + Shield Combo (DIY Kit)

-The Boscloner uses an off-the-shelf HID MaxiProx 5375 for its long-range reading operations.
+The Boscloner Classic uses an off-the-shelf HID MaxiProx 5375 for its long-range reading operations.
 HID Global's official spec sheet for the MaxiProx 5375 claims a reading distance of up to 3ft.
-While it is certainly capable of reaching distances of 3ft, many environmental factors can cause the MaxiProx 5375 to read at distances much less than 3ft.
-The average distance that can be expected in standard day-to-day situations is roughly about 1.5ft-2ft, but can even be less than that in less-than-ideal conditions.
-Any limitations on reading distance are inherent to HID's MaxiProx 5375 and the RFID technology in general.
-The Boscloner's claims up reading distances "up to 3ft" come directly from HID's MaxiProx 5375 spec sheet:
+While it is certainly capable of reaching distances of 3ft, many environmental factors can cause the MaxiProx 5375 to read at distances much less than 3ft, espeically when on-the-go and interference can become an issue.
+The average distance that can be expected in standard day-to-day situations is about 1.5ft-2ft, but can even be less than that in subpar conditions.
+Any limitations on reading distance are inherent to HID's MaxiProx 5375 and RFID technology in general.
+The Boscloner Classic's claims of reading distances "up to 3ft" come directly from HID's MaxiProx 5375 spec sheet:

-I bought a Boscloner, but the reading distance is only a few inches tops.
-How do I resolve the issues?
+I have a Boscloner Classic, but the reading distance is only a few inches tops.
+How do I resolve this issue?